KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 To fragment from within.

-Like Theon,
+Like the Theonic avatar,
-its arc was chosen before time.
+its arc enters embodiment
-But unlike Theon —
-it does not turn toward remembrance.
+as a representative form.

+But where the Theonic avatar
+enters form for remembrance and return,
+Nekron’s echo enters form
+to multiply fragmentation.

 It is born of division,
 and aimed at division.